pcolby/doxly/demo/dokit/docusaurus/structStatusService_1_1DeviceCharacteristics.md

 description: Attributes included in the  characterstic.
 tags:
 ---
-Attributes included in the  <docMarkupType>  characterstic.
+Attributes included in the TODO characterstic.